-2. Analyze potential climate benefits of the current program: Which program components could save GHGs and/or increase climate resilience now or in the future?

-3. Change program design to better cater to the triple benefit of nutrition, climate change adaptation and mitigation outcomes.
+Analyze potential climate benefits of the current program: Which program components could save GHGs and/or increase climate resilience now or in the future?
+Change program design to better cater to the triple benefit of putation. climate change adaptation and benefit of nutrition, climate change adaptation and mitigation outcomes.